merrillrudd/catch_misreporting_sim/README.md

 # catch_misreporting_sim
-Code to run the simulation and analyses associated with my first thesis chapter, the publication of which is in review/resubmission stages.
+Code to run the simulation and analyses associated with Rudd and Branch - Does unreported catch lead to overfishing?
+Fish and Fisheries, in press.